 Ficuzza is a tiny hamlet dominated by a majestic Bourbon palace, overshadowed by the overhanging walls of Rocca Busambra and almost enveloped by the forest.
 You can visit the Centre for the Recovery of Wildlife, where injured birds of prey are cared for and nursed back to health before being released back into the wild.

 From Ficuzza to Corleone and back

 The morning begins with an exciting ride through countryside surrounded by breathtaking agricultural scenery.
-Once in Corleone you will meet a volunteer from a local organization who will take you on a guided tour.
-The name Corleone still, inevitably, evokes the infamy of the mafia: an infamy which has its roots in history as well as fiction.
+Its name still, inevitably, evokes the infamy of the mafia: an infamy which has its roots in history as well as fiction.
 You will discover Corleone to be different from what you expect.
 It’s a town that has moved beyond all clichés.
 A picturesque place, one with a glorious past that takes pride in its well-established anti-mafia movement.
-You will enjoy the beauty of its environment, something often missed by tourists: a breathtaking landscape from the Saracen Tower, scenic limestone canyons and the Waterfall of Two Rocks, the perfect place for a picnic lunch.
+You will enjoy the beauty of its environment, something often missed by tourists: a breathtaking landscape from the Saracen Tower, scenic limestone canyons and the Waterfall of Two Rocks.

 Back to Ficuzza and dinner.

 From Ficuzza to Palermo